shubh0811/THIEF-DETECTING-NOTIFIER/README.md

 ![Schematic Of The Power Supply](https://user-images.githubusercontent.com/79529647/122650390-36170800-d150-11eb-9f0c-8ce8609476d2.png)

+#### USB is B type who's positive is connected to the 3rd pin of the IC and negative is connected to 2nd pin of Switch.

 👆
 👇
 ![ESP8266 With IR Sensor (1)](https://user-images.githubusercontent.com/79529647/122650533-2ea42e80-d151-11eb-965e-ec24178d6413.jpg)

 #### Here is the pic of ESP8266 connected with the IR sensor.
-GND is connected to GND and VCC to Vin, IR sensor's out is connected to D1 of ESP8266.
+GND is connected to GND and VCC to Vin, IR sensor's out pin is connected to D1 of ESP8266.
 ### Here is the schematic:

 ![Connection Picture (1)](https://user-images.githubusercontent.com/79529647/122650781-62338880-d152-11eb-9044-0b952a438ab2.jpg)